chenjianjx/frontend-backend-nginx-docker-compose-sample/README.md

 Given I've installed docker in my computer, and have downloaded this code repo to my computer,

-I can start this whole application in my computer with a meaningful domain name and port 80,
+I can start this whole application in my computer and access it with port 80,

 So that I can test the application right away without installing any other software

-## Java developer
+## Developer

-As a Java developer,
+As a developer,

 Given I've installed docker in my computer, and have cloned this code repo to my computer,

-I can start any number of java webapps, with or without the nginx server

-so that I can,

-* Access the started webapps using localhost urls with non-80 ports
-* Access the started webapps using a a meaningful domain name and port 80, if the nginx server is alo started up
+I can start this whole application in my computer and access it with port 80,

+And

+### If I am a backend developer

-* Debug the started webapps from my IDE, such as Eclipse or Intellij
+* I can debug the backend from my IDE, such as Eclipse or Intellij
-* If I make code change to any of the started apps, there is a way for me sync the change to the app, without having to restart other apps or nginx server
+* If I change the code in backend, there is a way for me push the change into running

-* Start more webapps or stop one of the started webapps
+### If I am a frontend developer
+* If I change any javascript code, I can see update in the website
+* I can force the above to happen if it sometimes doesn't
+* If I change package.json, there is a way to clean up node_modules, rebuild the frontend and rerun the frontend

 # Run